 Internet search statistics show that, by the end of 2010, there were 1.9 billion internet users.
 Today, this number has jumped to 4.021 billion, noting a 7% year-on-year rise.
 Along with the number of internet users rises the number of searches performed on a daily basis.
 Consequently, in 2000 there were 32.8 million searches per day.
 This number passed the 1 billion mark in 2010 and today, the number of daily searches is beyond 5.5 billion.

 This staggering number translates into more than 3.8 million searches per minute and 228 million searches per year.
 These numbers add up to over 2 trillion searches per year.

 This is another one of the most well-known search engine statistics.
 Publishing in-depth content is pivotal for search engines to love you.
 Detailed pieces will also position you as an industry leader, helping you boost the conversion rate and attract backlinks which also influence ranking positively.

 Incorporating a video is a very effective SEO tactic.
-If invested in correctly, a video can boost brand awareness, create trust, and entice the visitors to take the desired action.
+If you hire the right video production professional, you’ll boost brand awareness, create trust, and entice the visitors to take the desired action.
 With HTML5, you can embed videos that load fast and are supported by all modern browsers.